grafana/loki/docs/sources/logql/_index.md

 ---
 # LogQL: Log query language

-LogQL is Loki's PromQL-inspired query language.
+LogQL is Grafana Loki's PromQL-inspired query language.
 Queries act as if they are a distributed `grep` to aggregate log sources.
 LogQL uses labels and operators for filtering.